 Conic Sections: The Parabola part 2 of 2

-This video explains how to graph a parabola given in general form by rewriting it in standard form.
+How to graph a parabola given in general form by rewriting it in standard form?

-This video explains how to graph a circle in standard form and general form.
+How to graph a circle in standard form and general form?

 Conic Sections: Introduction to Circles